ibm-cloud-docs/watson-assistant/web-chat-overview.md

 # Web chat overview
 {: #web-chat-overview}

-The web chat is a chat widget you can embed on your website, providing an easy-to-use chatbot interface for your customers.
-The web chat can help your customers with common questions and tasks, and can transfer customers to human agents.
+You can use the web chat integration to deploy your assistant on your website without writing any code.
+The web chat can help your customers start the conversation with common questions or tasks; it can display multimedia and interactive elements such as forms, and it can transfer customers to human agents for more help.
 {: shortdesc}

-For each assistant you create, the web chat integration provides a JavaScript code snippet that you can copy and paste into any web page where you want users to be able to ask your assistant for help.
+For each assistant, the web chat integration provides a preconfigured JavaScript code snippet that you can copy and paste into any web page where you want users to be able to interact with the assistant.
 This script creates an instance of the web chat widget, saving you the time and effort that would be required to build your own custom user interface.

+## Why use the web chat?

 Building a custom user interface yourself would require spending time and effort solving typical UI problems.
 For example, you would need to design the layout and styling, keep up with browser changes, manage scrolling behavior, and validate input.
 The time you spend building and maintaining a custom UI is better spent building a high-quality assistant instead.